jamestiotio/OlethrosBot/README.md

 ### Internal Voting System
 Establish a voting system internally within the group so as to not depend on an external voting bot such as [@countmeinbot](https://t.me/countmeinbot).

-### Code Tester
-Execute snippets of code of various programming languages.
-Might be useful for SUTD 10.009 Digital World.